Best Practices for Avoiding Expert Witness Disqualification

 In this case, the plaintiffs petitioned to the Circuit Court of Monongalia County to overturn an order by the trial court that would permit the defendants, the hospital, the doctors and others, to retain as an expert witness a doctor whom petitioners previously had engaged in the underlying malpractice action.

-In that instance, the petitioners’ counsel contacted the doctor to request review of medical records of the injured party.
+In that instance, the petitioners’ counsel contacted the doctor to request a review of medical records of the injured party.
 The doctor concluded that the records did not support the issuance of a medical screening certificate of merit.
 The Defendant hospital in the case independently located the same doctor and notified petitioners of its desire to retain the doctor as an expert.
 Petitioners contended that their exchanges of information with the doctor were privileged communications.

 The two prongs developed by the appellant court in Clawges to determine whether the disqualification of an expert witness based on a conflict of interest would be appropriate are:

-1. Did the moving party possessed an objectively reasonable basis to believe that a confidential relationship existed between the party and the expert witness?
+- Did the moving party possessed an objectively reasonable basis to believe that a confidential relationship existed between the party and the expert witness?

-2. Has confidential or privileged information been provided to the expert by the moving party?
+- Has confidential or privileged information been provided to the expert by the moving party?

 Typically, both factors must be present to merit disqualification; however, some courts simply require an affirmative response to the first prong.
 After which the burden shifts to the party opposing disqualification.
 In Clawges, the appellate court found no error in the trial court’s ruling as the allegedly privileged information was contained in the medical records of the injured party, the notice of claim, the screening certificate of merit, and the complaint, or would have been discoverable under the Rules of Civil Procedure.

 The movants in Clawges were unsuccessful because the court believed they failed the second prong of the test, and that the information provided to the expert was not actually privileged.
-This definition of privileged includes information that was exchanged in confidence in relation to the matter-at-hand.
+This definition of privileged includes information that was exchanged in confidence in relation to the matter at hand.
 It was expected to remain confidential.
 Information that is public knowledge, or would be easily discoverable in trial, is not considered privileged when it comes to party-expert communications.

 A court will also consider whether the information discussed was merely technical as opposed to strategic in determining whether the communication was privileged.
 In addition, a court will not disqualify an expert due to the exchange of privileged information if there was a waiver of confidentiality in regard to the information.